uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 ```

 To answer this question, we first need to retrieve the most relevant documents from the knowledge base.
-We can do this by embedding the user query and the documents and then performing a similarity search.
+We can do this by embedding the user query and the documents and then performing a similarity search like we did in the previous chapter.

 We already know how to generate an embedding for a string: